WVBB

-WVBB (97.7 FM) is a commercial radio station licensed to Elliston-Lafayette, Virginia, and serving the Roanoke metropolitan area.
-It is owned and operated by Mel Wheeler, Inc., with studios and offices on Electric Road in Roanoke.
-WVBB and sister station WVBE-FM 100.1 Lynchburg simulcast an urban adult contemporary radio format.
-In weekday AM drive time, the stations carry The Steve Harvey Morning Show.
+WVBB (97.7 FM) is a commercial radio station licensed to Elliston-Lafayette, Virginia, United States, and serving the Roanoke metropolitan area.
+Owned by Mel Wheeler, Inc., the station airs an urban adult contemporary format simulcast with WVBE-FM in Lynchburg, with studios on Electric Road in Roanoke.

-WVBB has an effective radiated power (ERP) of 260 watts as a Class A station.
-The transmitter is off Mountain Park Drive in Salem, Virginia, on Fort Lewis Mountain.
+WVBB's transmitter is sited off Mountain Park Drive in Salem, Virginia, on Fort Lewis Mountain.